 Instructions

-- Heat a frying pan over medium heat.
+- If your peanuts are roasted, you can skip this step, but it does deepen their flavor.
+Heat a frying pan over medium heat.
 Once hot, add the peanuts and toast until fragrant, 3 to 5 minutes.
 Take off the heat and set aside for now.

 - โโTo the same pan, add the oil.
 Once hot, add the chile peppers.
 Cook for 60 to 90 seconds, then transfer to a bowl to stop cooking.

-- Use a knife to mince the peanuts.
+- Use a knife to finely chop the peanuts.
 Add the peanuts to the chile peppers and toss to combine.
 Add a few dashes of soy sauce, a few cracks of black pepper, and toss again.
 Season to taste with salt as needed.

 Notes